johnsonjh/txtelite/README.md

 This is an updated and bugfixed version of **Text Elite** 1.5.

+It should build and run on any POSIX.1-2001 system with a C89 compiler, and has been tested on Linux, AIX, Haiku,
+\*BSD, DJGPP, macOS, Cygwin, and Windows.

 **Text Elite** is a C implementation of the classic Elite trading system with a text adventure style shell, originally coded to formalise and archive the definition of the Classic